camillescott/goetia/README.md

 ### Conda

-The primary supported platform is through [cond](https://docs.conda.io/en/latest/miniconda.html).
+[conda](https://docs.conda.io/en/latest/miniconda.html) is the supported installation environment.
 Within a conda environment, install with:

     conda install goetia

-This will install the goetia python package, install the `libgoetia` shared library and its headers into `$CONDA_PREFIX`.
+This will install the goetia python package, the `libgoetia` shared library, and its headers into `$CONDA_PREFIX`.
+With the environment activated, you can `import goetia` in Python or link against the C++ library with `-lgoetia`.

 ### Building from Source